Gipetto/site/_posts/2005-07-14-basic_emailer_class.md

 It does have a bit of power in being able to use text files as email templates so you can reuse code easily if you need to.
 Templates can be customized at runtime with variable replacement.
 Simply set your items to be replaced with double brackets, ie: {{NAME}}, and pass replacement values to the script and you can do some nice variable data emails.
 There's no limit on the amount of variables that you can use.

-So, if this sounds interesting, by all means [download it and give it a whirl](/dl/scripts/emailer.class.php.zip).
+So, if this sounds interesting, by all means ~~download it and give it a whirl~~ **Update:** link removed as it is old code and of no use to anyone.